audioxide/data/data/posts/20150208-reviews-the-chemical-brothers-dig-your-own-hole.md

 summary: Once the more textured songs rear their heads the whole album falls together a little better.
 The last few tracks are top notch.
 week: 2
+blurb: The Chemical Brothers' second album is likely to please a number of electric tastes.
+It seldom rises above a good beat, but then it doesn't need to.
 ---
 author: André
 review: Despite my love and appreciation for electronic music, *Dig Your Own